open-component-model/ocm-spec/doc/03-persistence/01-operations.md

   It should not only return component identities, that are direct children, but traverse the complete subtree.

+##### Version Alias Operations

+Storage backends **MAY** expose an extended interface for managing symbolic aliases (floating tags) that resolve to concrete component versions.

+An alias is a mutable, human-readable name (e.g., `latest`, `stable`, `production`) that resolves to exactly one component version at any point in time.
+Alias names **MUST NOT** be valid OCM version strings.

+- **`AddComponentVersionAlias(ComponentId, VersionOrAliasName, AliasName) error`**

+  Attach a symbolic alias to an existing component version (or to another alias, enabling alias chains). `AliasName` **MUST NOT** be a valid OCM version string.
+If the alias already exists it is updated to point to the new target.

+- **`RemoveComponentVersionAlias(ComponentId, AliasName) error`**

+  Remove an alias.
+Only the alias pointer is removed; the underlying component version and its content are not affected. `AliasName` **MUST NOT** be a valid OCM version string.

 ### Access Method Operations

 There must be an implementation for all supported external access methods